 She's expressed interest in testing Musk's Neuralink brain-computer interface "if it is proven safe" and speaks of "accelerating human potential alongside AI."
 Her "Transhumanism for Babies" book project aims to raise children comfortable with concepts that terrify previous generations.

-But Grimes frames her work as "future-optimistic art" meant to counter "cyberpunk dystopias."
-She wants to believe the future will be better—a hope that feels increasingly desperate as her present becomes more chaotic.
+But she frames her work as "future-optimistic art" meant to counter "cyberpunk dystopias."
+She wants to believe the future will be better.
+A hope that feels increasingly desperate as her present becomes more chaotic.

 The Contradictions She Contains

-One of the most fascinating—and polarizing—aspects of Grimes is her ability to hold seemingly irreconcilable identities simultaneously.
+Grimes holds seemingly irreconcilable identities simultaneously.
 This isn't hypocrisy so much as a Type 7's resistance to being pinned down by any single self-definition.

 From Anti-Imperialist to "Class Traitor"